-Program revenues decreased due a decreased share of operating costs charged back to member agencies during the year.
-Program expenses decreased due to a decrease to employee costs and professional services.
+Program revenues increased due to an increased share of operating costs charged back to member agencies during the year.
+Program expenses increased due to an increase to employee costs and professional services.
 See Note 4 and Note 5 for information related to LAFCO's benefit plans.